My kids empty their piggy banks

 that you save for strangers

-whose circumstances you can relate to
+whose circumstances you can relate to,

 like ferry line-ups in a windstorm

-or a virus inking across a slippery world
+or a virus inking across a slippery world.

-my daughter begins building as soon as I get home
+My daughter begins building as soon as I get home

-and I am cutting her a mango when she says to me
+and I am cutting her a mango when she says to me:

 mama, wouldn’t it be so cool

-if they made a Lego hospital set
+if they made a Lego hospital set?

-I look at my hands sticky with yellow pulp
+sticky with yellow pulp

-and I suddenly I wish I was back at the store
+and I suddenly I wish I was back at the store,

 where Clark would take one look